lidofinance/lido-improvement-proposals/LIPS/lip-3.md

 ### Lido

 * Implement reward calculations from the cells above.
-(Reward base calculated in runtime, in-queue validators are accounted)
+(Reward base calculated in runtime, validators that are in a transient state get accounted)
 * Adapt variables naming and interfaces with this spec and oracle contract (rename `pushData` to `reportBeacon`)